 3. Public Art

 Enjoy taking in the views of the CityArt Sculpture Walk, with statues rotated each year.
 Featuring more than 30 unique art pieces, you’ll find the sculpture walk in the City Center and North Mankato.
 Poetry enthusiasts will enjoy walking or bicycling the Southern Minnesota Poets Society’s Poetry Walk.
 Featuring 40 poems on easy-to-read signs, the walk celebrates local poets.
-Believing no canvas should be left blank, Mankato’s latest art project celebrates its native history and influence.
-Australian Guido van Helten used 135-foot tall silos at Ardent Mills in the Old Town District to create a breathtaking mural celebrating Native Americans at the Mankato wacipi (or powwow) to help celebrate the city’s diversity.
+Believing no canvas should be left blank, the city of Mankato’s latest art project celebrates its native history and influence.
+Australian Guido van Helten used 135-foot-tall silos at Ardent Mills in the Old Town District to create a breathtaking mural celebrating Native Americans at the Mankato wacipi (or powwow) to help celebrate the city of Mankato’s diversity.
 The artist has also created silo art in Faulkton, South Dakota, and Fort Dodge, Iowa.

 Featuring monthly exhibits by regional artists, the Carnegie Art Center has sought to promote the area’s art scene for several decades, including offering studio space.
 Located inside a former Carnegie library, the art center attracts about 2,500 visitors each year, working with local schools and community groups.
 The 410 Project gallery offers space for local artists to showcase their art as well as special exhibits that rotate on a regular basis.
-The gallery works with local groups, artists, and schools to help promote the arts in Mankato.
+The gallery works with local groups, artists, and schools to help promote the arts in the Blue Earth County community.

 4. Betsy-Tacy House Tour

-Maud Hart Lovelace was born and raised in Mankato.
-After moving to the Twin Cities at the age of 18 and later marrying a newspaper reporter, she wrote the Betsy-Tacy book series over 15 years.
+Maud Hart Lovelace was born and raised in the city of Mankato.
+After moving to Minneapolis at the age of 18 and later marrying a newspaper reporter, she wrote the Betsy-Tacy book series over 15 years.
 Her childhood home was the inspiration for Betsy’s story, and the house is open for tours.
-Appearing as it would have during the Harts’ time there, the Betsy House is a must-see when visiting Mankato.
+Appearing as it would have during the Harts’ time there, the Betsy House is a must-see when visiting ‘Kato.
 The Tacy House was actually the home of Hart’s childhood friend Frances “Bick” Kinney, whose family lived there from 1898 until 1911.
 The site of the Betsy-Tacy Historical Society, the Tacy House serves as an interpretive center, with historical pieces, such as her books, photographs, and manuscripts,inn on display.
 You can also visit the gift shop for souvenirs.